Derpduck/Gang-Garrison-2/README.md

 - Added window scale option
 - Added borderless window option
 - Added option to cycle through player's haxxy badges instead of showing all of them at once
+- Added `-30fps` launch option to launch the game in 30 FPS, regardless of settings
+- Added `-60fps` launch option to launch the game in 60 FPS, regardless of settings

 ### Performance
 - Added `-high` launch option